Balboa Park (San Diego): Park layout

 Balboa Park is a primary attraction in San Diego and the region.
 Its many mature, and sometimes rare, trees and groves comprise an urban forest.
-Many of the original trees were planted by the renowned American landscape architect, botanist, plantswoman, and gardener Kate Sessions.
+Many of the original trees were planted by the American landscape architect, botanist, plantswoman, and gardener Kate Sessions.
 An early proponent of drought tolerant and California native plants in garden design, Sessions established a nursery to propagate and grow for the park and the public.

 The park's gardens include Alcazar Garden, Botanical Building, Desert Cactus Garden, Casa del Rey Moro Garden, Inez Grant Parker Memorial Rose Garden, Japanese Friendship Garden, Bird Park, George W. Marston House and Gardens, Palm Canyon, and Zoro Garden.

 The main entrance to the park is via the Cabrillo Bridge and through the California Quadrangle.
 That entry is currently a two-lane road providing vehicle access to the park.
-A plan to divert vehicle traffic around to the south of the California Quadrangle, so as to restore it as a pedestrian-only promenade, was dropped after legal challenges, but was reapproved after the legal challenges failed and is scheduled for completion in 2019.
+A plan to divert vehicle traffic around to the south of the California Quadrangle to restore it as a pedestrian-only promenade was dropped after legal challenges, but was reapproved after the legal challenges failed and was scheduled for completion in 2019.

 El Prado, a long, wide promenade and boulevard, runs through the park's center.
 Most of the buildings lining this street are in the Spanish Colonial Revival architecture style, a richly ornamented mixture of European Spanish architecture and the Spanish Colonial architecture of New Spain-Mexico.
 Along this boulevard are many of the park's museums and cultural attractions, including the Museum of Us, the San Diego Museum of Art, the Museum of Photographic Arts, the San Diego Art Institute, the San Diego Model Railroad Museum, the San Diego Natural History Museum, the San Diego History Center, the Reuben H. Fleet Science Center, and the Timken Museum of Art.
 Other features along El Prado include the Reflection Pond, the latticed Botanical Building, and the Bea Evenson Fountain.
 Next to the promenade are the San Diego Air & Space Museum and the San Diego Automotive Museum.